If you want to travel around the world and be invited to speak at a lot of different places, just write a Unix operating

 This course assumes strong programming abilities, and some familiarity with C. Students are advised to be familiar enough with C to say solve an exercise in K&R C without much outside assistance.
 We suggest that students without an undergraduate computer science background take our Computer Architecture course before undertaking Operating Systems.

 This course will next run 6pm-9pm on Mondays and Thursdays, from 6 July to 31 July, for a total of 8 classes.
+This session is currently full and accepting applicants on a waitlist basis only.
+The subsequent session will run late 2017.
 Tuition is $1,800.Apply now Still have questions?
 Contact us.